helping animals out since 1976

 above left - hunt sabs demonstrate outside a Police Station in the west of Ireland protesting biased policing against them,picture from the Limerick Leader, Saturday January 25th,2020. above right - five hunt sabs await Trial outside Culmstock Courthose, Devon, at the first ever Court case involving saboteurs, 1964.

-above - staunch Saboteur faces down the Surrey Union fox Hunts goon squad, circa early 1990's.
-When the Union, and other Hunts, hired local thugs to beat up Saboteurs, their violence was matched thricefold by Saboteur violence.
-Pitched battles between sometimes hundreds of people erupted in (usually) quiet countryside lanes and valleys throughout the 1990's at the Hunting fraternity fought desperately to survive in the face of continuous waves of hunt sabotage across the British Isles.
+above - GOONS FOR HIRE -staunch Saboteur Irish Kev' faces down the Surrey Union fox Hunts private security, circa early 1990's.
+When the Union, and other Hunts, hired local thugs to beat up Saboteurs, their violence was matched thricefold by Saboteur counter-violence.
+Pitched battles between sometimes hundreds of people erupted in (usually) quiet countryside lanes and valleys throughout the 1990's as the Hunting fraternity fought desperately to survive in the face of continuous waves of hunt sabotage across the British Isles.